ctlab/GScour/README.md

 Phylogenetic trees must be provided for every species group in format as required for PAML.
 Name of tree should be the same as name of species folder ('12' -> '12.tree').
 Put trees to separate folder.
 #### 4.4 Test right order
-Test PAML (codeml) for know right order for sequences to exclude PAML's errors.
+Test PAML (codeml) for know right order for sequences to exclude PAML's errors (About tree file format from [PAML manual](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf): "The species can be represented using either their names or their indexes corresponding to the order of their occurrences in the sequence data file.", but there may be some nuances)
-Test can be perform with launch of one ratio PAML model with script 'paml_one_ratio_model.py',
+Test can be perform with launch of the one ratio PAML model with script 'paml_one_ratio_model.py',
 see --help for arguments: option --e can be skipped if use codeml from biopython (Bio.Phylo.PAML).
 `python paml_one_ratio_model.py --i /abspath/tothe/nuc_out_prank/ --tree /abspath/folder_trees/ --threads 22`
 This script writes .ctl file and launch one ratio model.